-Our exposure to interest rate risk primarily relates to the interest income generated by excess cash, which is mostly held in interest bearing demand deposits and held-to-maturity securities.
+Our exposure to interest rate risk primarily relates to the interest income generated by excess cash, which is mostly held in interest bearing demand deposits and held-to-maturity securities, and interest rates associated with the issuance of US\$632.5 million 1.50% convertible senior notes due 2019.
+The convertible notes we issued in March 2014 bear interest at a rate of 1.50% per year, payable semiannually in arrears on March 15 and September 15 of each year, beginning on September 15, 2014.
 Interest-earning instruments carry a degree of interest rate risk.
 We have not been exposed to material risks due to changes in interest rates.
 We have not used any derivative financial instruments to manage our interest risk exposure.
+Based on our cash balance as of December 31, 2013, a one basis point decrease in interest rates would only result in a minimal decrease in our interest income on an annual basis.
+Our future interest income may fluctuate in line with changes in interest rates.
+However, the risk associated with fluctuating interest rates is principally confined to our interest-bearing cash deposits, and, therefore, our exposure to interest rate risk is limited.